Nexgear75/nexgear75.github.io/_posts/2025-03-20-Arrival_in_Athens.md

 ---
-title: Arrival in Athens
+title: Arrival in Athens (Alex)
-authors: [Alex]
+authors: Alex
 description: Accommodation and discoveries
 ---
 # Arrival in Athens